-We generate one variable $\eta$ for each subport RTSC that encodes the position of the subport.
+We generate one variable η for each subport RTSC that encodes the position of the subport.
 We start numbering the subport instances with 1.
-In our example, we obtain variables $\eta_1$ = subport\c1\pos and $\eta_2$ = subport\c2\pos.
-The values of these variables encode the order, i.e., subport\c1\pos = 1 and subport\c2\pos = 2.
-Then, we replace each occurrence of self by $\eta$ for each subport RTSC.
-In addition, we may replace next by $\eta + 1$ and prev by $\eta - 1$ .
+In our example, we obtain variables η_1 = subport_c1_pos and η_2 = subport_c2_pos.
+The values of these variables encode the order, i.e., subport_c1_pos = 1 and subport_c2_pos = 2.
+Then, we replace each occurrence of self by η for each subport RTSC.
+In addition, we may replace next by $\eta + 1$ and prev by $\eta - 1$.
 Next, we replace first by 1 because the first subport instance always has position 1.
 Finally, we need to generate an additional variable numOfSubports that denotes the currently instantiated number of subport instances.
 Then, last may be replaced by numOfSubports.
 Thereby, we yield an integer encoding of the selector expressions and we may translate them to Stateflow using the rules for selectors of type integer as defined above.

-6.5 Translating Reconfiguration Specifications to Simulink and Stateflow introduce these steps in more detail in the order given by the algorithm.
+6.5 Translating Reconfiguration Specifications to Simulink and Stateflow

+This section describes how we translate the reconfiguration controller and the CSDs, which define reconfiguration behavior in MECHATRONICUML, to Simulink.
+Thus, this section covers Steps 1 to 5 of the algorithm shown in Figure 6.5.
+In the following, we introduce these steps in more detail in the order given by the algorithm.
 In addition, we describe how the MATLAB-specific reconfiguration controller may be represented in Simulink and how reconfiguration of port instances may be realized in Stateflow as part of Steps 6 and 7 of our algorithm.